Unified Payments Interface: History

 As per the Economist Intelligence Unit Report 2021, UPI has made India a leader in the global real-time payment market followed by China and South Korea.
 After the decision of the Ministry of Finance to nullify the merchant discount rate (MDR) in 2019 from UPI, the number of low value transactions skyrocketed, making huge gains on real-time transaction volume data.
 Countries such as Brazil, Bahrain, Saudi Arabia, Singapore, the United States, and the European Union are exploring options to implement a UPI-like system in their own domestic markets.

 From 1 January 2019, UPI became a popular payment option for initial public offerings (IPOs).
 The transaction limit was enhanced from ₹ to ₹ in March 2020.
 From December 2021, RBI again increased the limit to ₹ for Retail Direct Scheme and IPO applications.
 To make UPI economically feasible for payment companies, RBI is considering a merchant discount rate (MDR) on future UPI transactions.
 In its first monetary policy for the 2022–23 financial year, RBI proposed a cardless cash withdrawal facility from ATMs using UPI-based QR codes.
 In partnership with the NSDL Payments Bank and NPCI, ToneTag launched VoiceSE, which will enable 40 crores (400 million) feature phone users to make UPI payments using voice in Hindi, Telugu, Tamil, Malayalam, Kannada, and Bengali languages.

 According to Redseer Strategy Consultants, in 2023, UPI usage has expanded outside of metro areas.
-Currently, around 70% of UPI users are from places other than Tier-1 cities.
-Furthermore, over 80% of newly registered users originate from Tier-2 cities and other nearby areas.
+Currently, around 70% of UPI users are from places other than Tier-1 cities with over 80% of newly registered users originating from Tier-2 cities.
 On 8 August 2024, RBI suggested raising the UPI tax payment ceiling from ₹1 lakh to ₹5 lakh.

 Professor Carlos Montes, Lead of the Innovation Hub for Prosperity at the Cambridge Judge Business School, argues that UPI gives other nations a chance to absorb knowledge from India's experience and get inspiration for implementing it in their own nations.
 The expansion of UPI demonstrates that the government is ensuring that the technology it creates for citizens is easy to use, easily accessible, and constantly improved, which accounts for the high rate of UPI acceptance in India.
 In 2025, UPI surpassed Visa in digital payments, according to the International Monetary Fund.
 Over 640 million transactions are handled via UPI per day, compared to 639 million by Visa.